Meteor-Community-Packages/meteor-scss/README.md

 # Sass for Meteor
-This package is a Sass compiler for Meteor.
-In addition to compiling Sass files, it has options to control the load order of Sass files and use Autoprefixer on the generated CSS.
+This is a Sass build plugin for Meteor.
+It compiles Sass files with node-sass and it has options to control the load order of Sass files and use Autoprefixer on the generated CSS.

 ## Installation